adrianbautista/data-science-course/assignments/Data_Visualization_Assignment.md

 **B. Advanced Plots** (optional)

 * Create a trellis plot from a dataset.
 Explain the benefits of the trellis plot view.
-* Import Seaborn (or bokeh or vincent) and recreate your initial exploratory charts
+* Import another graphics library such as Seaborn (or bokeh or vincent) and recreate your initial exploratory charts

 **C. Highly Advanced** (optional)
 * Recreate the [finanial chart](http://matplotlib.org/users/screenshots.html#financial-charts) from the mpl demo.
 See how far you can get.
 You'll learn a tremendous amount on the nuances of MPL in each stage.